 For those who have been skiing or snowboarding before we would advise to take it easy on the first few runs, as you may be a little rusty its good to get your bearings before going too wild on the slopes.

 You can stay on piest to start with whilst you get your bearings, however the real adventure lays in trails off piest.

 Snowboard / Skiing Safety Tips

-- Make sure to always stay in pairs just in case one of you gets injured, this happened when Luke was in Japan, his friend dislocated his shoulder when he fell over whilst snowboarding.
+- Make sure to always stay in pairs just in case one of you gets injured, this happened when John was in Japan, his friend dislocated his shoulder when he fell over whilst snowboarding.

 - Make sure to take a fully charged mobile phone to call for help in an emergency